NICMx/rdap-server/migration.md

 ### ds_links

-This table contains the relation between a Domain and its links.
-Its fields are the following:
+This table contains the relation between a DS Data and its links.

 |Column name|Column type|Column description|Nullable|Referenced table|Referenced column|
 |:----------|:----------|:-----------------|:-------|:---------------|:---------------:|